 - A. The IRB will consider the potential benefits, risks, and discomforts of research involving children within the context of the justification for inclusion of children in the research.
-For example, why are those children specified by the inclusion/exclusion criteria being enrolled in the research?
-Will this defined population directly benefit from the research?
-Would the risks be better managed by refining the exclusion criteria?
 The IRB will consider the circumstances of the children to be enrolled in a study, e.g. their health status, age, and ability to understand their involvement, as well as potential benefit to the subjects, other children with the same disease/condition, or society as a whole.
 (OHRP Guidance, 2005). - B. The IRB will decide which of four risk categories defined by federal regulations [45CFR 46(d) and 21CFR 50.51-50.54] apply to any study enrolling children other than exempt research. - C. Minimally, an adult parent with legal custody of a child or an adult awarded legal custody of a child must give informed consent for a child to be enrolled in research.
-A child 12 years of age or older must give documented "assent" to be enrolled in research.
+A child 12 years of age or older must give documented "assent" to be enrolled in research unless the IRB provides a waiver of assent.
 The assent will be documented on the informed consent document.
-An "emancipated minor" must provide documentation of his/her financial independence such as a rental lease or bank account in his/her name before consenting as an adult to participate in research [45 CFR 46 Subpart D Additional DHHS Protections for Children Involved as Subjects in Research] - D. The IRB may decide that both parents must give informed consent for a child to be enrolled in research.
+An "emancipated minor" must provide documentation of his/her financial independence such as a rental lease, marriage certificate or court document in his/her name proving emancipation before consenting as an adult to participate in research [45 CFR 46 Subpart D Additional DHHS Protections for Children Involved as Subjects in Research] - D. The IRB may decide that both parents must give informed consent for a child to be enrolled in research.
 The IRB will require that both parents must give informed consent for a child to enroll in research if the research is assessed by the IRB to be category 3 or category 4 unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal custody of a child [45CFR 46.408(c)].
 The regulations make two parents the default and one is appropriate if the IRB determines it is so and the research falls into the first two "categories". - E. Under certain circumstances, to protect the welfare of the minor, the convened IRB board may chose to waive parental consent.
 An example would be a study involving child abuse in which parental consent would be ill-advised.
 In circumstances where parental consent is waived, a child subject advocate must be assigned to protect the children who would participate as participants in the research.